okuvshynov/vimqq/README.md

     - easily fallback to more expensive/slower model if the cheaper or faster one was not able to give an answer.

+What vimqq is not doing:
+ - generating code in place, typing it in editor directly, all communication is done in the chat buffer.
+It is reasonably easy to copy/paste the code.

 ## requirements

 * Vim 8.2+